 There are a number of ways for Honors students to get involved in the Honors College!
 These are opportunities that you can choose to be a part of based on the amount of time you have to invest, your interests, and your skill sets.
 We hope that you will choose to be an active member of the Honors community by attending events, helping to plan them, and/or serving as a peer mentor.

 - Honors Council - The Honors Council is a student group that develops and facilitates a majority of the social and philanthropic programs we offer for Honors students each semester.
-The Council of Honors Students annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, walks in the American Cancer Society's Relay for Life, and invites campus and community guests to speak with the Honors students.
+The Honors Council annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, walks in the American Cancer Society's Relay for Life, and invites campus and community guests to speak with the Honors students.
 They also welcome ideas for other events and service projects from the Honors student body.

 Honors students volunteered with TREES, Inc. in April 2018 and helped plant 27 trees in Terre Haute.

 Honors Peer Mentors

 Honors Peers Mentors are enthusiastic and experienced Honors students who mentor incoming and current Honors students during the fall semester, actively recruit prospective Honors students and promote participation in the Honors College, and organize orientation activities for new Honors students.

 2017-2018 Honors Peer Mentors

 All Honors students who study abroad will earn Honors credit for courses taken abroad.
 Honors credit earned abroad counts toward completion of the Honors curriculum.
 In addition to spending a semester abroad, Honors students may also elect to participate in shorter study tours.
 These trips typically span 1-3 weeks and are often connected to material in an Honors course.

 Honors students participated in a faculty-led trip to Italy in May 2018.